 One of the biggest risks to a successful retirement plan is sequence of returns risk.
 Also known as timing risk, sequence of returns risk is the potential for lower or negative returns during the initial period in which the investor makes withdrawals from a portfolio.
 If left undefended, sequence of returns risk can significantly affect the outcome of a retirement plan.

 First, let’s understand what sequence of returns risk is.
 In the example below, we invest $100,000 each in two portfolios.
-In both portfolios, we withdraw $5,000 per year inflated at 3%.
-Both portfolios earn an average arithmetic return of 6.5% over the next 20 years.
-In Portfolio A, we see four years of initial negative returns, and in Portfolio B, we see four years of initial positive returns.
-By year 20, Portfolio A has run out of money, while Portfolio B still has a balance of $87,054.
+In both portfolios, we withdraw $5,000 per year.
+Both portfolios earn an average arithmetic return of 4% over the next 15 years.
+In Portfolio A, we see ten years of initial positive returns followed by five years of negative returns.
+In Portfolio B, we see five years of initial negative returns followed by 10 years of positive returns.
+By year 15, Portfolio A has an investment value of $105,944, while Portfolio B has a balance of $35,889.

 As shown in the examples above, sequence of returns can have a major impact on portfolios that are otherwise very similar.
 The initial poor performance of the market forces us to withdraw from the principal in our portfolio, creating permanent losses.
 Despite a strong market later on, we are unable to make up those initial losses.
 Poor markets during the initial years of your retirement can create a drag on your portfolio that can be difficult to overcome.
 If you plan to retire and the market is in a slump, you may simply choose to continue working until the environment changes.
 That option may not be possible for those who have already retired and then see poor markets in the first years of retirement.